Good Company, Bad Investment: The thinking Behind Investor Decisions | The Corner

 A further consideration for fund managers is how they are assessed.
 An investor must not only invest in shares and hope they rise in value, but must also demonstrate their ability to outperform their fund’s benchmark on an ongoing basis.

 The worst scenario for fund managers isn’t simply that they buy a share that falls in value.
-The bigger concern is that, while that investment falters, other shares they didn’t pick go up.
+The bigger concern is that, while that investment falters, other shares they didn’t pick increase in value.
 This amplifies poor relative performance.
 Fund managers must select opportunities that do as well or better than other options.

 In addition, managers always have in mind who will be the marginal or incremental buyers of the shares they own.
 If a company needs a major investment of time to be understood, trades at a high multiple or lacks a well-defined dividend policy, it may be hard to find generalist investors willing to buy the stock and keep the price rising.
 That can put investors off.